 They can’t handle peak sales

-Christmas, summer sales, Valentine’s Day, coronavirus – peaks in order volume can expectedly and unexpectedly occur throughout the year.
+Christmas, summer sales, Valentine’s Day, and Black Friday are all critical days for eCommerce brands, but peaks in order volume can expectedly and unexpectedly occur throughout the year.
+Sometimes, it can result from a celebrity influencer showcasing your product online, driving an unexpected spike in sales.
 Can your current 3PL cope?

-It’s crucial that your 3PL can scale as and when you need them to.
-If they’re struggling to cope during the peaks, you will struggle to retain customers for the troughs.
+It’s crucial that your 3PL can scale as and when you need them.
+If they struggle to cope during the peaks, you will struggle to retain customers for the troughs.

 They’re a provider, not a partner